colder-is-better/qboxes/README.md

-  attach	: attach new storage volumes to (in)active VMs check-service	: try to connect to specified TCP port of one or more active VMs clone		: clone a template VM into one or more new VMs create	: create a new libvirt network or a new storage pool deactivate	: gracefully shutdown active VMs define	: define one or more new VMs getmac	: reveal MAC addresses
+  attach	: attach new storage volumes to (in)active VMs check-service	: try to connect to specified TCP port of one or more active VMs clone		: clone a template VM into one or more new VMs create	: create a new libvirt network, a new storage pool, or a new volume deactivate	: gracefully shutdown active VMs define	: define one or more new VMs getmac	: reveal MAC addresses